pangpang20/gaussdb-python/docs/api/pq.rst

   in Cython_).
 It is much better performing than the ``python`` implementation, however it requires development packages installed on the client machine.
-It can be installed using the ``c`` extra, i.e. running ``pip install "psycopg[c]"``.
+It can be installed using the ``c`` extra, i.e. running ``pip install "gaussdb[c]"``.

 - ``binary``: a pre-compiled C implementation, bundled with all the required libraries.
 It is the easiest option to deal with, fast to install and it should require no development tool or client library, however it may be not available for every platform.
-You can install it using the ``binary`` extra, i.e. running ``pip install "psycopg[binary]"``.
+You can install it using the ``binary`` extra, i.e. running ``pip install "gaussdb[binary]"``.

 .. _Cython: https://cython.org/

-The implementation currently used is available in the `~psycopg.pq.__impl__` module constant.
+The implementation currently used is available in the `~gaussdb.pq.__impl__` module constant.

-At import time, Psycopg 3 will try to use the best implementation available and will fail if none is usable.
-You can force the use of a specific implementation by exporting the env var :envvar:`PSYCOPG_IMPL`: importing the library will fail if the requested implementation is not available::
+At import time, gaussdb will try to use the best implementation available and will fail if none is usable.
+You can force the use of a specific implementation by exporting the env var :envvar:`GAUSSDB_IMPL`: importing the library will fail if the requested implementation is not available::

-    $ PSYCOPG_IMPL=c python -c "import psycopg"
+    $ GAUSSDB_IMPL=c python -c "import gaussdb"
     Traceback (most recent call last):
        ...
-    ImportError: couldn't import requested psycopg 'c' implementation: No module named 'psycopg_c'
+    ImportError: couldn't import requested gaussdb 'c' implementation: No module named 'gaussdb_c'

 Module content